-So, it's not 40Wrms @ 8 ohms (or 68W) as we read everywhere, but 80W instead, which is quite some difference (3dB in sound).
-But then the PCB must be designed properly with wide tracks, etc. as we do.
-You can't lead over 10A (IC specs.) of dynamic current over a 1mm wide (or even smaller) track and expect to get a dynamic, rich sound.
+So, it's not 40Wrms @ 8 ohms as we read everywhere, but 50W instead.
+But then the PCB must be designed properly with wide tracks, etc. And use the T-version with metal back, as we do.

+You can't lead over 8A (IC specs.) of dynamic current over a 1mm wide (or even smaller) track and expect to get a dynamic, rich sound.
 We don't understand this, since everybody agrees that a speaker cable has to be as thick as possible....
 And fed by a tiniest possible track?
 Weakest chain!

-Our calculations show that you need at least 4mm tracks with a thickness of 35um of copper as we do.
+Our calculations show that you need at least 3mm tracks with a thickness of 35um of copper as we do.
 Safe side calcs.
-0,1% distortion is an acceptable figure, not noticed by most people.
-Probably not even by you.
+1% distortion is an acceptable figure in a stereo application like this.